-Rumors have circulated Bates this past week about the sudden aggressive illness which affected a significant portion of the student body last week.
+Rumors have circulated Bates about the sudden aggressive illness which affected a significant portion of the student body last week.
 Health Services has confirmed that this outbreak was the result of a highly-contagious gastrointestinal (GI) virus.

 While contagious illnesses are nothing new on college campuses, especially one as small as Bates, this virus hit hard with little notice.
 The GI virus peaked last Monday night into Tuesday with numerous students suddenly falling ill.
 It continued to affect a smaller number of students later in the week.